 As obligate carnivores, cats have their own specific dietary needs, however, they are also curious creatures and tend to nibble on things they can’t have.

 Before you hand over a Cashew to your four-legged friends, you’ll want to read this article first.
-We’ll discuss whether your cat can have nuts like Cashews and peanuts, what to do if your cat consumes more Cashews than she should, and some feline-friendly Cashew alternatives.
+We’ll discuss whether your cat can have nuts like Cashews and toasty almonds, what to do if your cat consumes more Cashews than she should, and some feline-friendly Cashew alternatives.

 - Can Cats have Cashews?